awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-onprem.md

 **To implement this configuration**

 1. Enable communication between the VPC and your own on\-premises network over an AWS Site\-to\-Site VPN connection\.
 To do this, perform the steps described in [Getting started](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html) in the *AWS Site\-to\-Site VPN User Guide*\.
+**Note**
+Alternatively, you can implement this scenario by using an AWS Direct Connect connection between your VPC and your on\-premises network\.
+For more information, see the [AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.

 1. Test the AWS Site\-to\-Site VPN connection you created in the previous step\.
 To do this, perform the steps described in [Testing the Site\-to\-Site VPN connection](https://docs.aws.amazon.com/vpn/latest/s2svpn/HowToTestEndToEnd_Linux.html) in the *AWS Site\-to\-Site VPN User Guide*\.
 If the VPN connection is functioning as expected, continue to the next step\.

-1. Create a Client VPN endpoint in the same region as the VPC\.
+1. Create a Client VPN endpoint in the same Region as the VPC\.
 To do this, perform the steps described in [Create a Client VPN endpoint](cvpn-working-endpoints.md#cvpn-working-endpoint-create)\.

 1. Associate the subnet that you identified earlier with the Client VPN endpoint\.
 To do this, perform the steps described in [Associate a target network with a Client VPN endpoint](cvpn-working-target.md#cvpn-working-target-associate) and select the VPC and the subnet\.